muggy8/improbable/have-and-havenot/ZdPimteZ.md

 Phanna nodded weakly again.

-"Then can I get you to attend the entrance exams to Ethan's school then?
+"Then can I get you to attend the entrance exams to Ethan's school?
 It's an interesting experience so I'm sure it'll be worth remembering.
-I still remember doing the exams for the first time myself so I'm sure you'll find it worthwhile.
+I still remember doing the exams for the first time myself, not to Ethan's school of course.
+That's why I'm sure you'll find it worthwhile.
 Is that alright?"

 Again, Phanna replied with a weak nod.